wp-plugins/jm-breaking-news/readme.txt

 2. The breaking news banner in action on the web site.

 == Changelog ==

+= 1.2.1 =
+- Fixes: Issue with the JavaScript file for the breaking news post type admin area not being included in the plugin.

 = 1.2 =
 - Added: Option for users to select whether the link will be internal or external.